SANdood/Ecobee-Suite/README.md

 ### <a name="features-routines-sa">Mode(/Routine)/Switches/Program` Helper *Updated!*</a>

-The `ecobee Suite Routines` Helper provides the ability to change the running Program (Comfort Setting) when the Location  Mode is changed, when a Switch (real or virtual) is turned on/off, or when a SmartThings (only) Routine is run.
+The `ecobee Suite Routines` Helper provides the ability to change the running Program (Comfort Setting) when the Location  Mode is changed, when a Switch (real or virtual) is turned on/off.
 It can also be initiated by a Program (Schedule/Climate) change on an Ecobee thermostat.

 #### Features

 - Change one or multiple thermostats
-- Trigger based on SmartThings Location Mode Change or SmartThings Routine Execution
+- Trigger based on Location Mode Change
   - Choose any (including custom) Ecobee Programs to switch to.
 Or can even choose to Resume Program instead
   - Change the Fan Mode (Optional)
   - Set the Fan Minimum Runtime (Optional)